Building a business around

-Last week, panic went through the Fulfillment by Amazon (FBA) selling world when the Buy Box for books temporarily vanished from Amazon product pages.
+Last week, panic went through the Fulfillment by

 Then a few days alter, the Buy Box reappeared, and everything returned to normal.